box/developer.box.com/content/guides/box-mcp/remote/index.md

 ## Create an unlisted Box MCP Server

-To create a new, unlisted Box MCP server:
+To create a new, unlisted Box MCP Server:

 1. Click Integrations in the sidebar of your Admin Console.
 2. Scroll down to **Individual Integration Controls** in the Box Integrations & Clients tab.